-14.1.3.
+15.1.3.
 Step 3 - Install the print provider

 Install the print provider software onto the secondary server.
 On a Windows server, this is done by selecting the "Secondary Print Server" option in the installation wizard.
+If the PaperCut Primary Server software was previously installed on the server it must be uninstalled prior to installing the Secondary Server software.

-14.1.4.
+15.1.4.
 Step 4 - Configuration